Flowminder/FlowKit/docs/README.md

 The `build.sh` script:

-1. If not on CircleCI, runs docker-compose to bring up a redis container, and the FlowDB testdata container on ports `9998` and `9999`.
+1. If not on CircleCI, runs docker-compose to bring up a redis container, and the FlowDB synthetic data container.
-2. Copies the content of `source` to `build` (to avoid including the markdown generated from notebooks in commits)
-3. Copies the readme files from the root, flowdb and flowmachine directories to build
-4. Uses `nbconvert` on all notebooks found in `build/analyst/notebooks` and writes the resulting markdown to `build/analyst`
+1. Uses `nbconvert` on all notebooks found in `source` and (optionally) executes them.
-5. Generates markdown API documentation for FlowMachine at `build/components/flowmachine`
+1. Generates markdown API documentation for FlowMachine at `build/components/flowmachine`
-6. Generates markdown API documentation for FlowClient at `build/components/flowclient`
+1. Generates markdown API documentation for FlowClient at `build/components/flowclient`
-7. Builds HTML from the markdown using mkdocs
+1. Builds HTML from the markdown using mkdocs

 ### Notes